isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a HyperConnected World.md

 During a period of tension with another country between 2016 and 2017, Singapore experienced a coordinated Hostile Information Campaign (HIC) that attempted to undermine our foreign policy position.
 Online commentaries and videos were uploaded by social media accounts which had been dormant for many years.
 Many of these were in Mandarin and targeted our Chinese-speaking population.
 The content was widely circulated via chat apps and aimed to influence sentiments amongst Singaporeans.[\[10\]](#_ftn10)
 ***

-**Learn more about disinformation and influence campaigns [here](https://www.sg101.gov.sg/resources/resource-packages/resourcesoninfluencecampaigns/).**
+**Read more about disinformation and influence campaigns [here](https://www.sg101.gov.sg/resources/resource-packages/resourcesoninfluencecampaigns/).**

 ***
 **Example: Reports of social media activity aimed to sway Singaporeans’ views on the Russia-Ukraine conflict**